scheperdion/Software-Product-Lines/README.md

 # Task 5: Design pattern implementation
 1. Color -> Template Method

    Gives the advantage to have an abstract Message class that can have different processors on the content of the message before sending.
 To be able to add color to the message, but also to automatically translate or insert emojis (possible future features).
    The decorator would fit here as well.

 2. Encryption -> Decorator

    The decorator requires that you do not change the interface of the different decorating functions.
 Encryption in this example only has `encrypt` and `decrypt` methods.
+So is very well suited, plus this gives the unique business selling point that you can specify your own encryption routine with keys in a config file.

 3. Authentication -> ??